pharos-labs/dmx-record-file-format/sphinx-src/index.rst

 Example Code
 ============

-In order to assist with interpreting the format, a some examples of reading and writing DMX recording files have been prepared.
+In order to assist with interpreting the format, some examples of reading and writing DMX recording files have been prepared.
 You can find those at the links below.

 These examples are written in Python.
 To use them, you will need a 3.x version of Python available from https://www.python.org/